 Most days, a long, shiny curtain of hair partitioned us, shielding her from any distractions as she sat at her table, bent over a stack of correcting.
 On those days, I would actually do my homework.
-But today, by some miracle, there was no stack of papers.
-She was just casually flipping through a magazine or a catalog or something.
+But today, by some miracle, there was no stack of papers--she was just casually flipping through a magazine or a catalog or something.
 She had looked up and smiled at each student who had approached her table to sign out from study hall.
 She was bored!
-And I could see it.
+I could tell.
 Still, my next moves needed to be precise.

 Leaving my homework behind, I made my way over to her, grabbed the pen and put it to the sign out sheet, and readied myself to deliver an offhand comment about needing to print something in the library.
 But something in her eye contact told me I could abandon all that today.

 "Très bien.
 Et toi?"

 "Moi aussi, très bien.
 Are you busy?"
 I asked innocently, switching back to English since we had only covered the basics so far.

 Wow.
 It was early on in the period, too, meaning I had just secured about 45 minutes opposite my favorite person in the entire world: my French teacher.

 She was so close.
 Normally, I viewed her from ten feet away as she paced the front of the classroom, answering our questions with gusto, spinning around suddenly to scrawl some more delightful French knowledge on the white board, her ornate bracelet du jour jangling vigorously as she wrote.